-Sec. -3.
+Sec.
+A40-3.
 Information Required

-Unless it is not reasonably possible or feasible to do so (e.g., exigent circumstances, a natural disaster, or technological problems prevent it, etc.), the County department seeking approval under Section -2 of this Division must submit to the Board an Anticipated Surveillance Impact Report and a proposed Surveillance Use Policy before the public meeting.
+Unless it is not reasonably possible or feasible to do so (e.g., exigent circumstances, a natural disaster, or technological problems prevent it, etc.), the County department seeking approval under Section A40-2 of this Division must submit to the Board an Anticipated Surveillance Impact Report and a proposed Surveillance Use Policy before the public meeting.
 The County shall publicly release printed and online copies of the Anticipated Surveillance Impact Report and proposed Surveillance Use Policy before the public meeting.

-Sec. -4.
+Sec.
+A40-4.
 Determination by Board that Benefits Outweigh Costs and Concerns

-Before approving any action described in Section -2(A) of this Division, the Board shall assess whether the benefits to the impacted County department(s) and the community of the surveillance technology outweigh the costs-including both the financial costs and reasonable concerns about the impact on and safeguards for privacy, civil liberties, and civil rights.
+Before approving any action described in Section A40-2(A) and A40-2(B) of this Division, the Board shall assess whether the benefits to the impacted County department(s) and the community of the surveillance technology outweigh the costs-including both the financial costs and reasonable concerns about the impact on and safeguards for privacy, civil liberties, and civil rights.

-Sec. -5.
+Sec.
+A40-5.
 Compliance for Existing Surveillance Technologies

-Each County department possessing or using surveillance technology before the effective date of this Board Policy shall submit a proposed Surveillance Use Policy no later than one-hundred eighty (180) days following the effective date of this Board Policy, for review and approval by the Board at a properly-noticed public meeting, on the regular (non-consent) calendar.
+Each County department possessing or using surveillance technology before the effective date of this Ordinance shall submit a proposed Surveillance Use Policy for that surveillance technology no later than one-hundred eighty (180) days following the effective date of this Ordinance, for review and approval by the Board at a properly-noticed public meeting, on the regular (non-consent) calendar.
 If a County department is unable to meet this 180-day timeline, the Department may notify the Board in writing of the department's request to extend this period and the reasons for that request.
 The Board may grant County departments extensions of up to 90 days beyond the 180-day timeline to submit a proposed Surveillance Use Policy.